 Does It Hurt When Blue Tongue Skinks Bite?

 Due to their size and the crushing power of their jaws, yes, it does hurt when Blue Tongue Skinks bite.
 Their jaws aren’t designed to slice and tear, so they rarely break the skin much with a bite.
-However, they are designed to crush up food items such as snail shells, so they’re very strong!
+However, they are designed to crush up

 As a result, a bad Blue Tongue Skink bite is likely to cause bruising, and possibly damage to the nails if they are involved.